 Want to change careers?
 You’re definitely not alone.
 That’s why we’ve partnered with Squarespace to create this special four-part series on how to navigate the transition, complete with worksheets to guide you every step of the way.
-Read on for Part 1, then check out Part 2, and stay tuned for the rest of the series.
+Read on for Part 1, then check out Parts 2, 3, and 4.

 Whether you’re working from home or have been furloughed or laid off because of the pandemic, chances are good you’ve spent some time lately thinking about your career—and realizing that you may be ready for something new.
 Maybe you want a job that gives you more flexibility or you’re eager to work remotely from now on.
 Or perhaps you’ve realized you want to turn something that was a side hustle or a hobby a few months ago into a full-time career.

 Whatever your motivation, if you’re considering a career change, you’ll need to tweak your professional materials to reflect your new path.
 Here are some strategies to get you started.

 Your resume is likely only one page long—or up to two, if you have a lot of experience.
 Online, however, there’s really no limit to what you can include.
 A resume website gives you a chance to expand on your experience and qualifications and can help set you apart from other candidates.
 A few things to consider when designing one of your own: